 The heart of women’s ministry is beholding Jesus through the lens of Scripture.

 In Luke 24:27, “beginning at Moses and all the prophets, [Jesus] expounded unto them in all the scriptures the things concerning himself.”
 Do you want to see Jesus?
 Look for Him in His Word.
 Look hard.
 Dig.
 Probe.
 Search.
 Study.
 Hang on every verse and word as if your life, husband, and children depended on it — because they very well may.
 Don’t settle for the status quo!
-In a world that is captivated with “empowering women” to do all kinds of God-dishonoring things, the Lord can empower you to “rightly divide the Word of truth” with exacting accuracy (2 Timothy 2:15).
+In a world that is captivated with “empowering women” to do all kinds of God-dishonoring things, the Lord can empower you to “rightly divide the Word of truth” with exacting accuracy (2 Tim.
+2:15).

-Sharon Hodde Miller says, “Too often, women approach Scripture asking not ‘Who is God?’ but ‘Who am I?’”
+Sharon Hodde Miller is right: “Too often, women approach Scripture asking not ‘Who is God?’ but ‘Who am I?’”
 Seeing Jesus is the beauty of the Bible.
 Our identities are best informed by identifying Him.
-As we see Jesus in the Scriptures, “we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord” (2 Corinthians 3:18).
+As we see Jesus in the Scriptures, “we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord” (2 Cor.
+3:18).
 This is the kind of solid Bible teaching that women need to be spiritually fruitful.

 Treasuring Women of the Word